ccraddock/cluster_roi/index.md

 choose a different approach based on the specific analysis that is being performed.
 The group-mean approach requires much less computation, so it might be more appropriate for very large datasets.
-The user might prefer spatial correlation if they specifically want to optimize for the homogeneity of funcitonal connectivity maps generated from withen-ROI clusters.
-Although evidence from the paper suggests that temporal correlation does a better job of optimizing the homogeneity of FC maps then does spatial correlation.
-Additionally the number of clusters generated must be determined by the type of analysis to be performed.
+The user might prefer spatial correlation if they specifically want to optimize for the homogeneity of functional connectivity maps generated from within-ROI voxels.
+Evidence from the paper suggests that temporal correlation does a better job of optimizing the homogeneity of FC maps than does spatial correlation.
+Additionally, the number of clusters generated must be determined by the type of analysis to be performed.
 If the desire is to reduce the dimensionality to a low number while preserving functional homogeneity and interpretability, then a clustering in the range of 150 to 200 might be optimal.
 On the other hand, if the desire is